8 Best Renters Insurance Companies in California of 2026

 You can always call your local agent to get a quote or to ask questions about your policy.

-Besides its affordable rates, $17 to $20 per month (although the upper limit is on the high side), Allstate is known for its many ways to file a claim.
+Besides its affordable rates (although the upper limit is high), Allstate is known for its many ways to file a claim.

-Allstate coverage is also customizable, allowing you to choose whether you want replacement cost value (RCV) or actual cash value (ACV) personal property protection and whether you want extra protection for other items in your home.
+Allstate coverage is also customizable, allowing you to choose whether you want replacement cost value (RCV) or actual cash value (ACV), personal property protection, and extra protection for other items in your home.

-And if you have to vacate your rental due to a fire that burns down your unit, you can stay in comparable lodging, with no limit on the loss of use, which is a unique California renters insurance policy feature provided by Allstate
+And suppose you have to vacate your rental due to a fire that burns down your unit.
+In that case, you can stay in comparable lodging with no limit on the loss of use, a unique California renters insurance policy feature Allstate provides.

 Additionally, the insurer’s many customer discounts offer steep savings, which can bring your premium down significantly.